buildpacks/docs/content/docs/concepts/components/builder.md

 +++
 title="Builder"
 weight=1
-summary="A builder is an image that bundles all the bits and information on how to build your apps, such as buildpacks, an implementation of the lifecycle, and a build-time environment that platforms may use when executing the lifecycle." aliases=[
+summary="A builder is an image that bundles all the bits and information on how to build your app.
+It contains buildpacks, an implementation of the lifecycle program, and a build-time environment that platforms may use when executing the lifecycle." aliases=[
     "/docs/using-pack/working-with-builders/"
 ]